Skip to Content

 Mutation breeding is the process of exposing seeds to specific chemicals or forms of light radiation, like x-rays or gamma rays, to change the characteristics of a plant.
 There is some controversy over mutation breeding, and whether the process is natural or not.

-Cross pollination is when pollen from one plant’s flower is mixed with the pistil of another plant’s flower.
+Cross pollination is when pollen from one plant’s flower is applied to the pistil of another plant’s flower.
 Typically, this occurs in nature when pollen is carried by wind and insects, like bees, from one plant to another.

-The pollen is what initiates the production of seeds on the plant, which will later grow into a new generation of the species.
+The pollen is what initiates the production of fruits and seeds on the plant, which will later grow into a new generation of the species.

 First generation hybrids will typically have characteristics from both of the parent plants.
 However, further generations will tend to be less consistent with their new characteristics.

-It can take 5 or more generations of careful hybridization breeding to stabilize a new species.
+It can take 8 or more generations of careful breeding to stabilize a new variety.
 This is why, if you take the seeds from a 1st generation hybrid fruit (maybe a tomato variety that you like from the store) and grow it at home, you may not end up with the fruits you were expecting.

-Let’s call the first plant the “giver” and the second plant the “receiver.”
-The giver is the plant that will offer up some of its pollen to the receiver.
-The receiver will have the giver’s pollen placed on one of its flower’s pistils.
+Let’s call the first plant the “donor” and the second plant the “receiver.”
+The donor is the plant that will offer up some of its pollen to the receiver.
+The receiver will have the donor’s pollen placed on one of its flower’s pistils.

-2. Locate an open flower on the giver plant.
-This flower must be producing pollen.
+- Locate an open flower on the donor plant.
+This flower must be actively producing pollen.

-3. Use a sterile container to catch some of the pollen from the open flower.
-Pollen is very small, dust-like material that falls from flowers.
-You won’t need too much!
+- Hold a container below the flower and tap it gently to release its pollen.
+Pollen is very small, dust-like material that falls from the anthers of flowers.
+You won’t need much!

-4. Locate a closed flower on the receiver plant.
-Ideally this flower is just ready to open its flower.
+- Locate a closed flower on the receiver plant.
+Ideally this flower is almost ready to open.

-6. Use a clean cotton swap to place the giver’s pollen onto the receiver’s pistil.
+- Use a clean cotton swab to place the donor’s pollen onto the receiver’s pistil.
+Or, gently brush the pistil in the collected pollen.

-8. Reverse the process, so that the receiver and giver reverse roles.
+- Reverse the process, so that the receiver and donor reverse roles.
+This leads to better odds of successful pollination.

-10. When the fruit is fully produced, use the seeds to grow your hybrid (H1) plant!
+- When the fruit is fully ripened, use the seeds to grow your hybrid (H1) plant!

-The new features on a 1st generation hybrid is something called hybrid vigour, or heterosis, and it is ultimately the goal of plant breeding.
+The new features on a 1st generation hybrid is something called hybrid vigor, or heterosis, and it is ultimately the goal of plant breeding.

 It is smart to pollinate more than one flower on the receiver plant.
 This will increase your chances of having a successful hybridization.
 Cross pollinating is a slow process, but the fruits of your labor can be well worth the time!